krkruk/arduino-robot-tutorial/docs/chapters/5_servo.md

 ```
 You issue this command in the Serial Monitor.
 By default, Arduino assumes the max value to *2400*.
 Clearly, my handle never reached real 180 degree movement so I needed to increase it up to *2540*.
 The magic values you enter are microseconds (*1us=10<sup>-6</sup>s*).
-The library uses 16 bit timer
+The library uses 16-bit timer
 to generate interrupts at frequency of 2MHz (16MHz CPU freq, and prescaler=8), which translates to
 *0,0000005s = 0.5us` resolution.
 This is how often the library processes an ISR procedure to
 mimic PWM and apply correct duty cycle for up to 60 servos!
 Science?
 Magic?
 No, it's engineering!
 If you are interested how it's really implemented, I suggest you take a look at the original source
 code[^7].

-Assuming you use Cytron's Nano board, you also should see how the D9 LED changes its brightness.
+Assuming you use Cytron's Nano board, you also should see how the `D9` LED changes its brightness.
 This is of course a sign of PWM, although implemented with software means.
 How does a waveform
 look like?
 An oscilloscope can provide some details: